Rohan7386/Cluster-Spatio-Temporal-Approach-to-Prediction-Analysis-of-the-Contribution-of-Emissions-to-the-GDP-/README.md

+# Project Title

-# Economics of Emissions: Prediction Analysis of the Contribution of Emissions to the GDP of the states in the United States of America using a Cluster-Spatio-Temporal Approach
+Economics of Emissions: Prediction Analysis of the Contribution of Emissions to the GDP of the states in the United States of America using a Cluster-Spatio-Temporal Approach

-## Project Summary
+# Project Overview

 The project will explore the economics of emissions under the title “Economics of Emissions: Prediction Analysis of the Contribution of Emissions to the GDP of the states in the United States of America using a Cluster-Spatio-Temporal Approach”.
 A dataset collected from the Federal Reserve Bank of St. Louis (FRED) and four datasets from the Emissions Database for Global Atmospheric Research (EDGAR) will be utilized for the project.